Math Placement for LEAP Students

 The placement test is required before students can sign up for introductory Chemistry (CHE 161) and Physics (PHY 161, 162) courses, and Calculus/Precalculus (MAT 113, 121).
 These courses are required for a number of majors:

-Students who are interested in any of the above areas MUST take the placement test before LEAP.
+Students who are interested in any of the above areas MUST take the placement test.

 Without a placement score, we will not be able to assess your readiness for courses that require a level of mathematical ability.
-This may prevent you from signing up for your desired fall term schedule at LEAP, though you will still be able to make changes to your schedule during the August Experience.
+This may prevent you from being assigned your desired fall term schedule, though you will still be able to make changes to your schedule during the August Experience.

 What if I am not interested in the above areas?